TheiPhoneBuddy/HTTPManager/README.md

 # HTTPManager
 HTTP Manager framework written in SWIFT 4.0.

-HTTPManager is a free framework
+HTTPManager is a free framework you can use in your IOS projects.
+The current build include slices for devices only.